joshuavd/FeathercoinSite/README.md

 ## A Few "Gotchyas"

 1. If a page errors out in Jekyll nothing will be displayed.
-Common problems are using returns when specifying a varible for example:
+Common problems are using returns when defining a variable instead of using <br>.
-##Wrong
-headermessage: Look at what I've done
-Thing 1
-Thing 2
-Thing 3
-##Right
-headermessage: Look at what I've done <br> Thing 1 <br> Thing 2 <br> Thing 3

 2. If you use a colon in your text it will error out.
 Instead, either use a different character or use &#58; to display a colon.